Parenting a Child During Eating Disorder Treatment: A Practical Guide for Families in Minneapolis

 You Don’t Have to Do This Alone

-If your child is in eating disorder treatment, you are likely carrying an enormous amount of fear, responsibility, and uncertainty.
-Many parents feel overwhelmed navigating meals, emotions, and treatment recommendations—all while trying to support their child’s recovery.
+If your child is in eating disorder treatment, you are likely carrying fear, responsibility, and uncertainty.
+Many parents feel overwhelmed navigating meals, emotions, medical recommendations, and recovery expectations—all while trying to support their child.

-At Ezer Psychotherapy, we work closely with families across Minneapolis and the Twin Cities, as well as statewide in Minnesota, Wisconsin, North Dakota, and Florida, to help parents feel more confident, supported, and effective in guiding their child through recovery.
+At Ezer Psychotherapy, we work closely with families across Minneapolis and the Twin Cities, as well as statewide in Minnesota, Wisconsin, North Dakota, and Florida, to help parents feel more confident, supported, and effective during recovery.

 What Eating Disorder Treatment Looks Like for Children & Adolescents